I almost enjoy it when people find out I have MS and say, “I’m so sorry.” I always think to myself, If they only knew…

 ACCESSIBLE TRAVEL WRITER

-Sylvia's writing about wheelchair accessible travel has been featured in The New York Times, New Mobility magazine, on Lonely Planet, and the Matador Travel Network.
+Sylvia's writing about wheelchair accessible travel has been featured in The New York Times, New Mobility magazine, The Orlando Sentinel, on Lonely Planet, and the Matador Travel Network.
 She also posts regularly on her award-winning accessible travel blog, Spin the Globe.
-In November 2017, Sylvia published her first travel photography book, The View from Down Here, and The View from Down Here II was be published in January 2019.
+In November 2017, Sylvia published her first travel photography book, The View from Down Here, and The View from Down Here II was published in January 2019.
+In December 2019, she was selected as a brand ambassador (O Mag Insider) for O, The Oprah Magazine.
+Her fifth book, Everything You Need to Know About Accessible Cruising, won the Next Generation Indie Book Award for Best Travel/Travel Guide Book in 2020, and she published her sixth book, Blogging While Disabled, in May 2020.

 DRUG WAR ANALYST